Template Syntax

 Responding to events is the other side of Angular's "unidirectional data flow".
 You're free to change anything, anywhere, during this turn of the event loop.

 Like template expressions, template statements use a language that looks like JavaScript.
-The template statement parser differs from the template expression parser and specifically supports both basic assignment (=
+The template statement parser differs from the template expression parser and specifically supports both basic assignment (=) and chaining expressions (with ; or ,).

 However, certain JavaScript syntax is not allowed: